top of page

 🌱 Vegetarian Protein Sources

 Vegetarians can absolutely meet their protein requirements with a variety of plant-based options.
-While some plant sources are not “complete” proteins (lacking one or more essential amino acids), consuming a variety of grains & legumes can ensure full coverage.
+While some plant sources are not “complete” proteins (lacking one or more essential amino acids), consuming a variety of grains and legumes can ensure full coverage.

 • Lentils (18g protein per cooked cup)